 Was this due to his zealous religious spirit being carried out in that dramatic way, or some astigmatism in his eyes affecting his vision?
 We can only speculate.

 Standing in front of one of those extra large paintings with religious subject matter, the distorted body shapes assume even larger than life proportions.
 They are definitely awe inspiring!

 The Prado Museum is the depository for Spanish art in the world that has no equal.

 In addition to El Greco (who adopted Spain as his homeland) and Velazquez, Francisco Goya's works of art help fill the second floor of the Prado Museum with their individualized styles of what was transpiring in Spain during their lives.

-The Catholic Church exerted much influence...in fact ruled the way people lived and died, having control over most of the lands and intellectual life.
+The Catholic Church exerted much influence and in fact ruled the way people lived and died, having control over most of the lands and intellectual life.

-Having gone through the Inquisition where suppression of heresy was the goal, religious fervour was still at an all time high in Toledo when El Greco painted his towering canvasses.
+Having gone through the Inquisition where suppression of heresy was the goal, religious fervor was still at an all time high in Toledo when El Greco painted his towering canvasses.

 Velazquez had painted the Royalty in the Capitol of Spain during their waning days of power.